rcl-ssl/docs/certbot/iis.md

 ---
-title: Windows Service
+title: IIS
-description: RCL CertificateBot Windows Service for automatic SSL/TLS certificate installation and renewal in a Windows server
+description: RCL CertificateBot Windows Service for automatic SSL/TLS certificate installation and renewal in IIS
 parent: RCL CertificateBot
-nav_order: 3
+nav_order: 4
 ---

-# RCL CertificateBot for Windows
+# RCL CertificateBot for IIS
 **V6.0.10**

 RCL CertificateBot runs as a **Windows Service** in a Windows Server.
 The Windows Service will run every seven (7) days to automatically renew and save SSL/TLS certificates from a user's subscription in the **RCL Portal** to a Windows hosting machine.

+Certificates will be automatically saved to the ``Local Machine`` certificate store in the  ``Trusted People`` folder.
+Certificates will also be automatically bound to the **IIS Web Server** on the hosting machine.

 ## Automatically Renew SSL/TLS Certificates